SickChill/SickChill.Wiki/Remaining-settings-explained.md

 Here we try to keep you uptodate with the latest news.
 Be sure to check the page from time to time.

-**IRC**
+**Discord**

-Here you can connect directly to the SickChill IRC channel.
-Just for some smalltalk or with a quick question.
+Here you can connect directly to the [SickChill Discord](https://discord.gg/U8WPBdf).
+Join other users for friendly discussions or to ask questions with SickChill.

 **Changelog**
 Shows the page with the Changelog.
 This lets you see the changes that where made to SickChill and what new functions where added.